Cacti/plugin_thold/README.md

 * issue#320: Thold Graph broken when name include single quote

+* issue#322: Standalone thresholds based on graph with serveral DS don't work for DS after the 1st one...

 * issue#323: "Associated Graph (Graphs using this RRD)" field not including all graphs using same RRD...

 * issue: When updating the Notification List for a Threshold Template, updates were not pushed to Thresholds.